unorjikingsley/KingRepo/README.md

 ### Key Features <a name="key-features"></a>

-- Display text on v8 engines
+- Display text on Chrome or any v8 engines
 - colour text of green
 - Error free